 His comrade looks puzzled.

+What do you mean?

-"What do you mean?"
-Sasha says, "Out on the lake when I went under.
+Out on the lake when I went under.
 You know, I was terrified.
 About a split second before I went under I heard the ice crack.
 I knew I was going under.
-I've never been more afraid in my life."
-His comrade brushes off Sasha's concern.
-"Aw, you came out alright, didn't you?
+I've never been more afraid in my life.

+Aw, you came out alright, didn't you?
 I think it scared our young bookseller more than you.
-He's afraid of his shadow, poor kid."
-Sasha says, "No, you don't understand.
+He's afraid of his shadow, poor kid.

+No, you don't understand.
 Before I went under I was terrified.
 But then when I was under, suddenly, somehow, everything wasn't so bad anymore.
 It was quiet.
 It was calm under the ice.
-And for a second I thought 'Would it be so bad to die?'"
+And for a second I thought "Would it be so bad to die?"

 His comrade doesn't take him seriously and laughs at him.

-"Oh come on, Sasha."
-"No, really.
+Oh come on Sasha.

+No, really.
 My fear just sort of disappeared and I thought that if I just let myself sink, if I never came up again, I'd be alright.
 No more hunger, no more fear.
 No more watching my family starve.
 It was almost peaceful under the ice.
 I could see the panic of the men above, their arms all thrusting into the water, the kid thrashing around, panicking.
-And I just thought 'Do I really want to go back up?'"
+(MORE) And I just thought "Do I really want to go back up?"

 His comrade's expression is grim.
 He knows that Sasha is serious this time.

-"What made you decide to come back up?"
-"I didn't decide.
+What made you decide to come back up?

+I didn't decide.
 They yanked me out.
 If I hadn't been attached to that rope, I'm not sure I would have come back up.
 How could I do that?
-How could I let Hitler win?"
-"You didn't.
-He hasn't won."
-"But if they hadn't pulled me out -" "Sasha, sometimes your comrades know what you want better than you do.
+How could I let Hitler win?

+COMRADE You didn't.
+He hasn't won.

+But if they hadn't pulled me out-

+Sasha, sometimes your comrades know what you want better than you do.
 They knew you wanted to live.
-We're all in this together."
+We're all in this together.

 Sasha considers this as he settles back down on his cot.
 He closes his eyes, attempting to sleep but his comrade interrupts him again.

-"Sasha?
-Don't tell that story to anyone else, okay?"
+COMRADE (CONT'D) Sasha?
+Don't tell that story to anyone else, okay?

-The late-rising sun casts a gloomy glow over the snowy streets of Leningrad.
+The late-rising sun casts a gloomy glow over the snowy streets.
 Dmitri makes his way along the street as best he can in the bitter cold, limping severely now.

 He approaches a clearing in the street where a bulletin board stands.
 A few shady-looking men stand off to the side.
 Dmitri approaches them with caution.

-"What do you have?"
-A shady-looking black market man answers, "Meat cakes.
-A thousand roubles."
-"What kind of meat?"
-Dmitri asks.
-"Don't know.
+What do you have?

+SHADY BLACK MARKET MAN Meat cakes.
+A thousand roubles.

+What kind of meat?

+SHADY BLACK MARKET MAN Don't know.
 Just meat.
-You want 'em?"
+You want 'em?

 A sense of sudden dreadful apprehension seizes Dmitri.
 He covers his mouth with his hand to hide his disgust.

-"You interested or not?"
+SHADY BLACK MARKET MAN (CONT'D) You interested or not?

 Hunger wins out over disgust, and Dmitri succumbs to the offer of food.

-Nods.
+Let me see them.

 The Shady Black Market Man cautiously pulls a few small meat cakes wrapped in paper from his coat.
 Dmitri regards them with a mix of horror and desperation.

-Dmitri offers, "I have a gold ring.
-It's got a ruby set in it."
+DMITRI (CONT'D) I have a gold ring.
+It's got a ruby set in it.

 He holds the ring out for him to see.
-The shady black market man inspects the ring carefully and makes an offer.
-"Two meat cakes."
-Dmitri nods and takes them quickly, turns and leaves.
+The Shady Black Market Man inspects the ring carefully.